wbazant/markerAlignmentsPaper/paper.md

 EukDetect [@lind2021accurate] demonstrates using a specially prepared reference of sequences only typically present in eukaryotes can remove spuriously aligning bacterial reads.
 However, a possibility of an unknown eukaryote being present in the sample is not discussed in the original EukDetect publication.
 There are many eukaryotes, especially fungi, and only some of them have been sequenced (TODO detail?).

-By simulating reads we show that EukDetect can report incorrect results when the sequenced material contains an unknown species, and the filtering used by tool is biased against detection of non-reference strains.
+By simulating reads we show that EukDetect can report incorrect results when the sequenced material contains an unknown species, and EukDetect's removal of less confident alignments also biases it against detection of non-reference strains of known organisms.

-We demonstrate a method of processing read mapping results based on the premise that reported alignments do not have to all be correct, and that alignments can also convey information about a taxon not being present.
-We show that using information in multiply mapped reads lets us remove off-target alignments and increase sensitivity.
+We then demonstrate an alternative method which incorporates alignments regardless of their reported confidence, and uses multiple alignments per query.
+We show that it detects more organisms, and can adequately report unknown organisms.

 \newpage

 # Methodology and results